unnisworld/unnisworld.github.io/_posts/20-01-08-Dijkstras-Algorithm.md

 date:   2020-01-13 10:10:00 +0530
 categories: algorithm graph ShortestPath DijkstrasAlgorithm
 ---
 Dijkstra’s algorithm, lets you answer “What’s the shortest path to X?” for `weighted graphs`.
+Remember, [BFS Algorithm][BSF-Algo] does the same thing for unweighted graphs.
 Dijkstra’s algorithm only works with directed acyclic graphs, called DAGs for short.
 In other words, If there are cycles in graphs, Dijkstra’s algorithm doesn’t work.

 # WORKING WITH DIJKSTRA’S ALGORITHM